 The Borough Market also offered a delicious Chicken Pad Thai (made at a dedicated gluten-free street vendor called Khanom Krok).
 Khanom Krok makes authentic Thai street food, and we ate up every bit of it!

 Also, at Borough Market, we found a dedicated gluten-free bake shop called The Free From Bakehouse.
 We enjoyed a few sweets – including a red velvet cupcake, a chocolate brownie, and banana bread.

 If I’m being honest, I’d say the treats are fair.
 I’ve had better.
 That said, it was nice to know there was something sweet awaiting me among the bountiful sweet options available to those OK eating gluten.

 Gluten-Free at Old Spitalfields Market

-I struggled at first to find something to eat, but eventually settled in on Merkamo.
-It is not a dedicated gluten-free place, but the lovely woman working there assured me that they take precautions to keep their gluten-free items free from cross contact – and that Merkamo often exhibits at allergy-free festivals (they just remove the three gluteny dishes from their menu).
+I struggled initially to find something to eat but eventually settled in on Merkamo.
+It is not a dedicated gluten-free place, but the lovely woman working there assured me that they take precautions to keep their gluten-free items free from cross-contact – and that Merkamo often exhibits at allergy-free festivals (they remove the three gluten-y dishes from their menu).

 Gluten-Free Restaurants in London

-Mommi is by far the most thrilling and delicious dinner we enjoyed during our six week stay in London.
+Mommi is by far the most thrilling and delicious dinner we enjoyed during our six-week stay in London.
 It’s a short tube ride away from central London, just steps from the Clapham North Underground.
 I will say, however, that riding the Northern Line was terrifying.
-The tube was having all sorts of mechanical issues that day, so it was packed with people and easily 100 degrees inside the tube car.
+The tube had all sorts of mechanical issues that day, so it was packed with people and easily 100 degrees inside the tube car.

 While the commute to Mommi was miserable, the food was well worth the trek.
 The restaurant focuses on Asian-fusion small plates – affectionally calling itself where Peru meets Japan.
 (Ironically enough, we learned the head chef is Scottish!)